 The correct and timely diagnosis of a medical condition, injury, or illness is critical for a patient’s recovery.
 If a doctor makes a diagnostic error or a missed diagnosis, this can lead to incorrect treatment or no treatment at all.
 Wrongful diagnosis can make a patient’s condition worse and even lead to wrongful death.

-If you believe you or a loved one is the victim of wrongful diagnosis in Morgantown, West Virginia, discuss your right to file a medical malpractice lawsuit with the attorneys at Robinette Legal Group, PLLC.
+If you believe you or a loved one is the victim of a wrongful diagnosis in Morgantown, West Virginia, discuss your right to file a medical malpractice lawsuit with the attorneys at Robinette Legal Group, PLLC.
 You may be entitled to financial compensation.
 We can help you move forward.

 Why You Need a Wrongful Diagnosis Attorney

 Wrongful diagnosis falls under the umbrella of medical malpractice law.
 This is a complicated practice area that requires specialized legal and medical knowledge.
-It is in your best interests to hire a skilled and experienced medical malpractice lawyer to represent you during a diagnostic error case.
+It is in your best interests to hire a skilled and experienced Morgantown medical malpractice attorney to represent you during a diagnostic error case.
 A law firm will have connections to medical experts and other qualified professionals to help you build a stronger case.
 A lawyer can handle the complicated legal aspects of your case for you while you and your family focus on healing after a harmful diagnostic error.

 What Is Wrongful Diagnosis?